•

 Ethical Guidelines

-Authors should ensure that all submitted manuscripts are written completely originally, truly, and accurately without any plagiarism.
+Authors should ensure that all submitted manuscripts in Bulletin of Chinese Academy of Sciences (BCAS) are written completely originally, truly, and accurately without any plagiarism or any other misconduct.

 Authors should ensure that the submission has not been published previously or on the publishing process elsewhere in the same form, including in Chinese or in other languages.

 The corresponding author(s) should ensure that all the participated person(s) were contained in the author list, and all the co-authors agree to publish it in this journal.
-Authors should ensure and be in agreement with who completed a certain part of this manuscript, that means the particular definitions of authorships are asked to offer.
+Authors should ensure and be in agreement with who completed a certain part of this manuscript.

-Authors should recoinage that some others who made efforts in a specific aspect of this manuscript are required to put in the acknowledgement.
+Authors should agree that some others who made efforts in a specific aspect of this manuscript are required to put in the acknowledgement.

 Any financial support conducting this work should be stated in the manuscript.